phenixphp/phenix-docs/src/guide/orm.md

 ## Introduction

 Phenix uses the Data Mapper pattern for the modeling layer, allowing a clear separation between business logic and data access logic.
-Models use class properties with PHP attributes to map table columns in the database to model properties, attributes also allow you to define relationships.
+Models use class properties with PHP attributes to map table columns in the database to model properties.
+Attributes also allow you to define relationships.

-## Generating Models Classes
+## Generating Model Classes

-Phenix provides a command to generate models with additional options to create controller, migration, model query builder and model collection.
+Phenix provides a command to generate models with additional options to create a controller, migration, model query builder, and model collection.
 To create a model, you can use the following command:

 ```sh
 php phenix make:model User
 ```

-#### Command Options
+### Command Options

-Create model with controller:
+Create a model with a controller:

 ```sh
 php phenix make:model User --controller
 php phenix make:model User -c
 ```

-Create model with migration:
+Create a model with a migration:

 ```sh
 php phenix make:model User --migration
 php phenix make:model User -m
 ```

-Create with custom collection:
+Create with a custom collection:

 ```sh
 php phenix make:model User --collection
 php phenix make:model User -cn
 ```

-Create with custom query builder:
+Create with a custom query builder:

 ```sh
 php phenix make:model User --query
 php phenix make:model User -qb
 ```

-Create with controller, migration, query builder and model collection:
+Create with a controller, migration, query builder, and model collection:

 ```sh
 php phenix make:model User --all